-2. Public Partners.
+- 2. Public Partners.
 St. Clair County Transit District was a critical partner on this project.
 They provided capital assistance and agreed to maintain the site in partnership with Metro Transit.
-Maintenance can be a hurdle unless the local government or a local partner agrees to take on ongoing maintenance of the site.

-3. Corporate Participation.
+Maintenance can be a hurdle unless the local government or a local partner agrees to take on ongoing maintenance of the site. - 3.
+Corporate Participation.
 These projects provide an opportunity for corporations to potentially take ownership of transit stops outside their doors or in communities where they are located.
-REALTOR[®] Association of Southwestern Illinois saw the impact and value of this project for East St. Louis and became a project partner.
+REALTOR® Association of Southwestern Illinois saw the impact and value of this project for East St. Louis and became a project partner.

-4. Private Partners.
+- 4. Private Partners.
 AARP in St. Louis is a key, founding partner.
 The organization represents thousands of constituents in areas across the region.
-In addition, they are a respected organization which provides additional credibility to these efforts.

-5. Additional Investment.
-Following this transformation, St. Clair County Transit District was awarded a \$9.75 million Rebuild Illinois grant to add additional infrastrcture at the station.
+In addition, they are a respected organization which provides additional credibility to these efforts. - 5.
+Additional Investment.
+Following this transformation, St. Clair County Transit District, with a \$9.75 million Rebuild Illinois grant, opened the \$15 million Emerson Park Public Safety Center in 2024.

-1. Funding.
-While these developments are not large-scale Transit Oriented Development sites, there are costs associated with developing a light rail stop into a more permanent, substantial piece of the fabric of the community.

-2. Project Oversight.
-There are many moving pieces including consultants which require project oversight from one or several organizations spearheading the project.

-3. Memorandums of Understanding (MOUs).
-Agreements between partnering organizations outlining areas of accountability related to the transformation.

-4. Project Goals.
-Goals need to be clearly delineated prior to hitting "go" button.
+- 1. Funding.
+While these developments are not large-scale Transit Oriented Development sites, there are costs associated with developing a light rail stop into a more permanent, substantial piece of the fabric of the community. - 2.
+Project Oversight.
+There are many moving pieces including consultants which require project oversight from one or several organizations spearheading the project. - 3.
+Memorandums of Understanding (MOU.s).
+Agreements between partnering organizations were established outlining areas of accountability related to the transformation. - 4.
+Project Goals.
+Goals need to be clearly delineated prior to hitting the "go" button.
 This will help ensure collaboration throughout the process.

-Transit Stop Transformation Project at the Belleville Transit Center the St. Clair County Transit District (SCCTD) and Metro Transit to activate the space around the Belleville Transit Center in Belleville, Ill.
-This joint initiative focused on the area between the MetroBus bays, serving both Metro Transit and the SCCTD Flyer riders, and the entrance to MetroLink into a fun, artistic space that encourages active play, cultivates community and increases transit use.
-With the permission of Bi-State Development/Metro Transit as the property owner, partners initiated the project in late-October2021 with community engagement.
+Transit Stop Transformation Project at the Belleville Transit Center

 - St. Clair County Transit District

 - Citizens for Modern Transit

 - AARP in St. Louis

-- City of Belleville
+- · City of Belleville

 - Bi-State Development

 - REALTOR® Association of Southwestern Illinois

-Citizens for Modern Transit and AARP in St. Louis teamed up with
+Citizens for Modern Transit and AARP in St. Louis teamed up with the St. Clair County Transit District (St. Clair County Transit District) and Metro Transit to activate the space around the